TedTschopp/tedt.org/_posts/Swiss-Folklore/2023-01-01-Wodans-Revenge.md

 Translated by Ted Tschopp using various online tools and edited for my enjoyment.

 <script>
-import { annotate, annotationGroup } from 'rough-notation';
+import { annotate, annotationGroup } from "rough-notation";

 const a1 = annotate(document.querySelector('#wodans-revenge'), { type: 'underline' });
 const a3 = annotate(document.querySelector('#what'), { type: 'circle' });